Development process

-BioSimSpace uses a main, devel and future development process, using feature branches for all code development.
+BioSimSpace uses a main and devel development process, using feature branches for all code development.

 • main - this always contains the latest official release.